-When a police officer suspects someone of driving under the influence, they will likely request a chemical test to determine the driver’s blood alcohol content.
-One common test involves analyzing a sample of the driver’s breath.
-Police officers can use either a portable or stationary device for this purpose.
-Before administering the test, they will also provide the driver with a DL – 26 form, also known as the “O’Connell warning,” which serves as an implied consent statement.
-It is crucial to note that these devices have their share of issues.
+When a police officer suspects someone of driving under the influence, a chemical test is usually requested to determine the driver’s blood alcohol content.
+One common method is analyzing a sample of the driver’s breath.
+They can use either a portable or stationary device for this purpose.
+Before administering the test, the driver is provided with a DL – 26 form, also known as the “O’Connell warning,” which serves as an implied consent statement.
+It’s important to note that these devices have their share of issues.
 However, if a person agrees to the test and their blood alcohol content measures at 0.08 or higher, they will be charged with DUI.
 Mistakes made by device operators and technical problems can sometimes result in the dismissal of drunk driving charges.

 Pennsylvania Breath Tests and How They Work

-Let’s explore how breath tests work in Pennsylvania.
-Generally, two types of breath tests are used:
+Let’s now delve into how breath tests work in Pennsylvania.
+There are generally two types:

-Portable or preliminary breath tests (PBT): These tests are conducted roadside by law enforcement officers on suspected drunk drivers.
+Portable or preliminary breath tests (PBT): These tests are carried out on suspected drunk drivers at the roadside by law enforcement officers.
 Commonly used devices include Intoxilyzer 500, AlcoCheck, and BACmaster.
 The suspected driver is asked to blow into the portable device, and the results may be used as probable cause for further testing.
-While the portable breath test displays results on an LCD screen and does not provide printouts, the driver has the right to refuse this test, and its results are not admissible in court.
+While the portable breath test displays results on an LCD screen and doesn’t provide printouts, the driver has the right to refuse this test, and its results are not admissible in court.

 Evidential or stationary breath tests (EBT): Stationary breath tests are conducted using larger machines located at police stations.
 Refusing to take this test can lead to severe penalties.
 PennDOT regulations require multiple breath samples to ensure reliability.
 The results of these tests are printed out and can be used as evidence in court.
 Approved machines for use in Pennsylvania include Alco test, DataMaster, and Breathalyzer models.